-If your eye condition will never improve beyond these limits, you can avoid having to get a new certified statement each year by having the examining eye physician include this fact in the certification.
-You should keep the certification in your records.
+If your eye condition will never improve beyond these limits, the statement should include this fact.
+You must keep the statement in your records.

 If your vision can be corrected beyond these limits only by contact lenses that you can wear only briefly because of pain, infection, or ulcers, you can take the higher standard deduction for blindness if you otherwise qualify.